J-Diaz007/JS-Pong-CopyCat/README.md

 Milestone Class Assignment: Classic Pong game (PvE).
+Contolled with mouse movement of up and down.

 Sounds are from ZapSplat.